 btw it depends on gdal-Version 1.9.x

-#8 Updated by Minoru Akagi over 4 years ago
+#8 Updated by Minoru Akagi about 5 years ago

 Jef's fix is good at reading shapefiles and creating new shapefiles, so the issue of this ticket has been fixed.
 However I've found an encoding problem of the shapefile generated via the "Save vector layer as" dialog or fTools is still existing.
 OGR Shapefile driver converts character encoding from UTF-8 to ISO-8859-1 and rarely garbles attribute strings.